Skip to Main Content

 Other factors considered include financial strength, coverage options, available discounts and mobile and online accessibility.
 These metrics are considered when calculating each carrier’s Bankrate Score.
 Based on a five-point scale, the Bankrate Score may help auto insurance shoppers quickly compare companies during their search.
 Based on our research, 50-year-olds looking for the best car insurance may want to get a quote from these companies:

-*Not officially ranked by J.D.
+*USAA not officially ranked by J.D.
 Power due to eligibility restrictions.

 Geico

-Geico stands out for its competitive premiums and number of discounts.
-Geico offers potential savings for policyholders with affiliate discounts, safe driver discounts and a new vehicle discount, among others.
+Geico stands out for its competitive premiums and long list of discounts.
+Geico offers potential savings for policyholders with affiliate and membership discounts, safe driver discounts and a new vehicle discount, among others.
 The company’s digital tools may be another plus for tech-savvy drivers, with options to manage your account either over the phone, online or through its highly-rated mobile app.
 One drawback to Geico is the lack of add-on coverage options available, but this may not matter to drivers who do not need a highly specialized policy.

 State Farm